WayneCrawford/tiskitpy/docs/source/examples/3_data_cleaner.rst

 .. code-block:: python

-    # If you convert the Stream to its CleanedStream subclass, all works automatically
+    # If you convert the Stream to its CleanedStream subclass, the tiskit_py ids are printed and plotted
     z_compare = CleanedStream(z_compare)
     print(z_compare)
     z_compare.plot(outfile='3_DataCleaner_tagged_timeseries_cleanedstream.png')